Avelanda/doc-analyzer-llm/BARE_METAL.md

-# Run Digital Guide in production without Docker
+# Run Is'alni in production without Docker

 > [!WARNING]
 > This method of deployment is **not supported** by the core-team and is to be used as a reference for your deployment.
 > You are fully responsible for securing your deployment and data in this mode.
 > **Any issues** experienced from bare-metal or non-containerized deployments will be **not** answered or supported.

-Here you can find the scripts and known working process to run Digital Guide outside of a Docker container.
+Here you can find the scripts and known working process to run Is'alni outside of a Docker container.
 This method of deployment is preferable for those using local LLMs and want native performance on their devices.

 ### Minimum Requirements
 > [!TIP]